-Years Ended

-Included in the Consolidated Statements of Income: Decemb oer 31, 2020 Decem ber 26, 2019

-Revenue:

-Beverage concessionaire revenue (included in advertising revenue) (1) \$ 4.9 \$ 23.0

-Operating expenses:

-Theater access fee and revenue share to founding members (2) 16.0 56.6

-Selling and marketing costs (3) 0.1 0.4

-Advertising operating costs (3) 0.6 0.1

-Non-operating expenses:

-Interest income from notes receivable (included in interest income) (4) 0.2
+Years Ended Included in the Consolidated Statements of Income: oer 30, 2021 Decemb per 31, 2020 Revenue: Beverage concessionaire revenue (included in advertising revenue) (1) \$ 8.8 \$ 4.9 Operating expenses: Theater access fee and revenue share to founding members (2) \$ 34.3 \$ 16.0 Selling and marketing costs (3) \$ 0.1 \$ 0.1 Advertising operating costs (3) \$ 0.1 \$ 0.6

-(1) For the full years ended December 31, 2020 and December 26, 2019, Regal and Cinemark purchased 60 seconds of on-screen advertising time (all three founding members having a right to purchase up to 90 seconds) from NCM LLC to satisfy their obligations under their beverage concessionaire agreements at a 30 second equivalent CPM rate specified by the ESA.

-(2) Comprised of payments per theater attendee, payments per digital screen with respect to the founding member theaters included in the Company's network, payments for access to higher quality digital cinema equipment and payments to Cinemark and Regal for their portion of the Platinum Spot revenue for the utilization of the theaters post-showtime in accordance with the 2019 ESA Amendments.
+- (1) For the full years ended December 30, 2021 and December 31, 2020, Regal and Cinemark purchased 60 seconds of on-screen advertising time (all three founding members having a right to purchase up to 90 seconds) from NCM LLC to satisfy their obligations under their beverage concessionaire agreements at a 30 second equivalent CPM rate specified by the ESA. - (2) Comprised of payments per theater attendee, payments per digital screen with respect to the founding member theaters included in the Company's network, payments for access to higher quality digital cinema equipment and payments to Cinemark and Regal for their portion of the Platinum Spot revenue for the utilization of the theaters post-showtime in accordance with the 2019 ESA Amendments. - (3) Includes purchase of movie tickets, concession products, rental of theater space primarily for marketing to NCM LLC's advertising clients and other payments made to the founding members in the ordinary course of business.